Reversing0148/rauthy-helm/README.md

 [Rauthy](https://github.com/sebadob/rauthy) is an OpenID Connect (OIDC) Provider and Single Sign-On (SSO) solution written in Rust.
 It provides a secure, fast, and reliable authentication service for your applications.

+This helm chart aims to make your deployment and maintenance of rauthy easier in a kubernetes environment.

 ## Prerequisites

 - Kubernetes 1.19+